evperkinsjr/password-generator/README.md

 6. Passing the newly created password into the text area of the HTML for the user to see.
 7. Making the sure the application mobile-responsive.

-Link to live webpage: [Password Generator](#)
+Link to live webpage: [Password Generator](https://evperkinsjr.github.io/password-generator/)

 ## Screenshot
 ![Password Generator Screenshot](password-generator-screenshot.png)

-> **Note**: The Horiseon Code Refactor project link is live.
-The other projects are placeholders, so the links don't work.

 ## Technologies Used